OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Please note that keys secured by TouchID (using `kSecAccessControlTouchIDCurrentSet` or `kSecAccessControlTouchIDAny`) are protected by the Secure Enclave: the keychain only holds a token, but not the actual key.
 The key resides in the Secure Enclave.

-Next, from iOS 9 onward, you can do ECC based signign operations in the Secure Enclave.
-In that case the private key as well as the cryptographic operations reside within the Secure Enlave.
+Next, from iOS 9 onward, you can do ECC based signing operations in the Secure Enclave.
+In that case the private key as well as the cryptographic operations reside within the Secure Enclave.
 See the remedation chapter for more info on creating the ECC keys. iOS 9 only supports ECC with length of 256 bits.
 Furthermore, you still need to store the public key in the Keychain, as that cannot be stored in the Secure Enclave.

 Next, you can use the `kSecAttrKeyType` to instruct what type of algorithm you want to use this key with upon creation of the key.